bgamari/ghc-wiki-import/working-conventions/git/submodules.md

 ```

-At this point, the remote `haddock.git` contains newer commits in the `master` branch, which still need to be registered with `ghc.git`:
+At this point, the remote `haddock.git` contains newer commits in the `ghc-head` branch, which still need to be registered with `ghc.git`:

 ```